CircleID: ICDAR 2026 Competition on Writer and Pen Identification from Hand-Drawn Circles

 CircleID is the ICDAR 2026 competition on identifying who drew a circle and which pen was used, using only scanned images of hand-drawn circles.
 Although a circle is a simple shape, it contains rich, subtle cues from both human motor behavior and pen/ink characteristics.
 The challenge is to learn representations that disentangle writer style from pen properties in static images.

-Participants receive a new dataset of 40250 scanned, circle images collected under controlled conditions from 51 writers and 8 pens.
-Two tasks are evaluated: (1) writer identification (with an “unknown writer” class) and (2) pen classification.
+Participants receive a new dataset of 46155 scanned, circle images collected under controlled conditions from more than 51 writers and 8 pens.
+Two tasks are evaluated: (1) writer identification (with an "unknown writer" class) and (2) pen classification.

 Tasks